WUPV: Sale to Gray Television

-On June 25, 2018, Atlanta-based Gray Television announced it had reached an agreement with Raycom to merge their respective broadcasting assets (consisting of Raycom's 63 existing owned-and/or-operated television stations, and Gray's 93 television stations) under the former's corporate umbrella.
-As part of the cash-and-stock merger transaction valued at $3.6 billion, Gray would acquire WUPV and WWBT outright.
+On June 25, 2018, Atlanta-based Gray Television announced it had reached an agreement with Raycom to merge their respective broadcasting assets (consisting of Raycom's 63 existing owned-and/or-operated television stations, and Gray's 93 television stations) under the former's corporate umbrella in a cash-and-stock merger transaction valued at $3.6 billion.
 In advance of the merger, Raycom exercised its options to purchase WUPV and KYOU in Ottumwa, Iowa, outright from American Spirit Media.
 The sale was approved on December 20 of that year and was completed on January 2, 2019.

 Newscasts

 On March 5, 2007, WUPV launched a 35-minute weeknight newscast produced by WTVR called The CW News @ 10.
-This competed against WRLH's nightly hour-long broadcast, then produced by WWBT.
+This competed against WRLH's nightly hour-long broadcast, which is produced by WWBT.
 Weekend newscasts began on October 20, 2007, and ended a year later on October 19, 2008; the final weeknight show aired on November 7.
-The change was cited as a business decision.
+The change was cited as a business decision, though it had been previously stated that WWBT would eventually become the news provider for WUPV in addition to WRLH.

 In January 2009, a new 6:30 p.m. newscast from WWBT was launched on WUPV.
 The newscast moved to 4:30 p.m. in 2017 and was absorbed by WWBT's existing 4:00 p.m. newscast in 2019.
-The only local news program on WUPV is a half-hour 7 p.m. newscast, NBC12 News on CW Richmond, started in January 2020.
+By 2022, the only local news program on WUPV was a half-hour 7 p.m. newscast, NBC12 News on CW Richmond, started in January 2020.
+A two-hour extension of 12 On Your Side Today, airing at 8 a.m., debuted in June 2024.